Nilgiri Mountain Railway: Rolling stock

 NMR uses 'X' Class steam rack locomotives, most manufactured by the Swiss Locomotive and Machine Works of Winterthur in Switzerland, on the rack and pinion section of its tracks.
 The X Class locomotives are up to eight decades old, but the newest was completed August 2021 at the Golden Rock Railway Workshops in India.
 These locomotives give NMR a distinct charm, taking scores of passengers to Coonoor and Udhagamandalam, crossing 45.8 km, 209 curves, 16 tunnels and 250 bridges.

 The steam locomotives can be used on any part of the line, while the diesel locomotives can operate only on the section between Coonoor and Udagamandalam.

 Each diesel engine weighs a little over 50 tonnes and cost Rs.
-10 crore.
+100,000,000.
 They have pilot and primary burners.
 Separate tanks hold about 850 L of diesel and 2250 L of furnace oil.
 The hauling capacity of this new engine is 97.6 t.
-It can run at a speed of 30 km/h on plains and at 15 km an hour climbing a gradient.
+It can run at a speed of 30 km/h on plains and at 15 km/h climbing a gradient.
 The arrival of the new engines eliminated the disruptions in service that occurred frequently.

 The steam locomotives are marshalled at the downhill (Mettupalayam) end of the train.
 The average gradient in this rack section is 1 in 24.5 (4.08%), with a maximum of 1 in 12 (8.33%).

 Southern Railway carries out the majority of the locomotive repairs at the Coonoor shed but has rebuilt many of the steam locomotives at the Golden Rock Railway Workshops.
 Many carriage repairs take place at Mettupalayam.
 Like the locomotives, major work on the carriages takes place at one of the larger railway workshops.